LingyuLi-math/starter-academic/content/publication/4numerical/index.md

 ---
-title: "“Compact finite-difference method for 2D time-fractional convection–diffusion equation of groundwater pollution problems"
+title: "“Numerical simulation of groundwater pollution problems based on convection diffusion equation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ziwen Jiang
 - Zhe Yin

 # Author notes (optional)